chaos-mesh/website/docs/user_guides/offline_installation.md

 ## Prepare the installation file

-You need to prepare the installation file with a computer connected to the internet.
+To install Chaos Mesh offline,  you need to get the installation images via an internet connection.
+Take the steps below:

-You can specify which version you want to install:
+1. Specify the version you want to install:

 ```bash
 export CHAOS_MESH_VERSION="v1.1.0"